seung-lab/fill_voids/README.md

 3. Flood fill (six connected) from a spot on the border (arbitarily taken to be (0,0,0)) and label the flood fill as 1.
 4. Write out a binary image the same size as the input from the temporary buffer where foreground is set as buffer != 1 (i.e. 0 or 2).

-We improve performance significantly by using libdivide to make computing x,y,z coordinates from array index faster, and also by testing whether a neighbor has been visited or contains foreground already before putting it on the stack.
+We improve performance significantly by using libdivide to make computing x,y,z coordinates from array index faster, by scanning right and left to take advantage of machine memory speed, by only placing a neighbor on the stack when we've either just started a scan or just passed a foreground pixel while scanning.

 ### Binary Version Improvements